ben-sembira-1/workspace/README.md

 ### Aditional things to do using GUI:
 1. Download google-chrome using the web-browser.
-1. Download VS code using the web-browser
+1. Download VS code using the web-browser.
+1. Download eclipse ide for java from the internet.